T. Narayana Rao: Career

 He has joined as Civil Assistant Surgeon under Andhra Pradesh Health Services in 1990.

 He became Assistant Professor of Surgery at Andhra Medical College in 1992 and promoted to Associate Professor of Surgery in 2004.
 He became Professor of Surgery at Andhra Medical College from August 2008 onwards.

 He was trained at the Weill Cornell Medical College, Presbyterian Hospital, and Sloan-Kettering Memorial Hospital, New York, US.
 He has visited the University civil Hospital and IRCAD-EITS, Strasbourg, France and underwent training there in Natural Orifice Transluminal Endosurgery.
 He started his practice in 1992.
 He is now a general, laparoscopic and bariatric surgeon.
 He has performed many surgeries that are unique and first of their kind in Andhra Pradesh; he is the first person to introduce key hole surgery and single port (scarless surgery) and laparoscopic colorectal surgery-and Bariatric surgery – to coastal Andhra Pradesh and Rayalaseema.

 He has organised many health camps in remote places of Andhra Pradesh and Orissa and worked in rural India for many years, treating many poor patients in that period.
 He has organised several camps to reach out the poor.

 He has presented papers at various national and international conferences and has delivered guest lecturers at national conferences.
 He has chaired sessions in national and international conferences.
 He has published papers in national and international journals.
 He has organised a workshop in Laparscopic surgery (MAS-2004, Taj Residency Vizag).
 He also organised Mid Term conference of Indian Association of Surgical Gastroenterology (IASG) on 27 March 2011 at Gateway Taj Hotel Visakhapatnam.
 He worked as a faculty in Adayar Cancer Institute at Chennai and as a visiting doctor to Tata Memorial Hospital.
-He is a National faculty for skill course F MAS and FIAGES.He helped in the development of open – heart surgery dept. in King George hospital in the year 1998, and presently he is the head of the department of the cardio-thoracic and vascular surgery.
+He is a National faculty for skill course F MAS and FIAGES.He helped in the development of open – heart surgery dept. in King George hospital in the year 1998, and formerly he is the head of the department of the cardio-thoracic and vascular surgery.
 He has been elected as governing council member in Association of Surgeons of India 2013–2018.
 He is the first surgeon to perform Bariatric surgery in Andhra Pradesh.